||A North Carolina 501C3 Educational Nonprofit Archive Documenting, Preserving, and Promoting Residential Modernist Architecture

 About 1964 - The Andy Bryant Residence, a beach house next door to the Welker's, Circle Drive, Wrightsville Beach NC.
 Built by J. Fred Murray.
 Photo by Lauren Jolly.

 About 1966 - The Thomas L. Avery Beach House, Shell Island area of Wrightsville Beach NC.
 Engineering by the client.
-Built by J. W. Hunter Construction Company.
+Built by the J. W. Hunter Construction Company.
 May have been moved to Figure Eight Island - needs verification.

 1960's - The Sammy Brody House, Emerald Isle NC.
 Status unknown.
 Do you know where it is?